Elisabeth University of Music: Academics

 The area of music creation includes study of the composition theory of classical music, with a wide range of musical genres.
 Included in the study are the piano, orchestra, brass band, and computer music.
 The digital keyboard is studied from both the creation and performance perspectives.

 In the music research area, the background of music in history and culture is studied, what ideas produced it, how it evolved, how it is listened to.
 The charm of music is studied, including not just Japan but the West and Asia and religious music also.
 Being both Jesuit and Catholic, the Western tradition of Gregorian chant is included.

-In the music education area one studies what is the basis of culture so that this might be conveyed through music to children and students, and to nurture leaders capable of transmitting this culture through music.
 Montessori education theory is taught as a part of early childhood music education.

 In the graduate school there are four departments: musicology, religious music science, vocal music, and instrumental music.
 The masters (MSc) deepens the knowledge and skills gained at the undergraduate level.
 The doctoral program aims to foster creative research in specialized fields.

 Elisabeth University maintains relationships with such employers as Kawai music schools, Yamaha Music School, Children's Music Center, Blaine (Ltd.), Roland (Ltd.), Remie Conservatory of Music, the Philippine Philharmonic Orchestra, Tokyo Music Center, and the music classrooms of Furore, Lumbini, and Haruna.

 Study abroad programs are active with Germany, France, Italy, and the United States.